Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 cells to their four or eight immediate neighbors, as specified by the user.
 The default is eight, but check this box if you want to connect cells to four cardinal neighbors only.

-###Calculation Options>>Choose habitat data type: RESISTANCE or CONDUCTANCE

-This choice specifies whether habitat map files are coded in resistances (with higher values denoting greater resistance to movement) or conductances (the reciprocal of resistance; higher values indicate greater ease of movement).

-Zero and infinite values for conductances and resistances represent special cases.
-Infinite resistances are coded as NODATA values (see file format description in the Input File Format section below) in input resistance grids, or as zero or NODATA in input conductance grids; these are treated as complete barriers, and are disconnected from all other cells.
-Cells with zero resistance or infinite conductance can be specified using separate short- circuit region files as described below.

 ####Calculation Options>> Use average conductance instead of resistance for connections between cells